janm31415/meshscript/README.md

     	system.
 The coordinate system `cs` can be given as a vector of size 16 in column major format or as a list of lists in row major format.

     NAME
+    	difference
+    DESCRIPTION
+    	(difference id1 id2) computes the difference of the meshes or morphable models with tag `id1` and tag `id2` and returns the id of the result.

+    NAME
     	distance-map